 So if you’re looking to use these principles and would like a more guided experience to learn Excel fast, you may be interested in our Excel Foundation course.

-We hope this article has been able to show you how to learn Excel fast and that it has given you practical tips to get started.
+We hope this article was able to show you how to learn Excel fast and that it gave you practical tips to get started.
 If you have any more tips and tricks for learning Excel as quickly as possible, leave them in the comments.
 We’d love to hear from you.